blueorange589/miscalculator/ethics.md

 therefore, ethically nothing wrong with racing for front seats

-ethically nothing wrong with disobeying the queue (why lose time? solution is different)
+ethically nothing wrong with disobeying the queue
+hypothesis: social order, respect
+invalidation: why lose time? solution is different.

 ethically nothing wrong with the war (except than logical part)